 Removing un-needed brakes, saddle padding, chopping off handlebars, getting rid of bar tape… every gram counts when you’re going up hill.
 However, sometimes the modifications are for a mental advantage as much as physical.

 Jack Pullar’s bike is perhaps one of the more extreme hill-climb machines.
-The 2012 national hill-climb champion used a fixed-gear bike at Monsal, with a Lightweight rear wheel and an Edco front on a Dolan aluminium track frame.
+The 2012 national hill-climb champion used a fixed-gear bike at Monsal in 2016, with a Lightweight rear wheel and an Edco front on a Dolan aluminium track frame.
 Cut-down bars and Continental tyres complete the package.

 From the front, you can see how narrow Pullar’s bars are.
 Just the one brake lever, to work the front brake.

-Women’s winner Lou Bates set a new course record at Monsal, and has a pared-down hill-climb machine.
+Lou Bates set a new women’s course record at Monsal in 2016, and has a pared-down hill-climb machine.
 The saddle is a carbon-fibre model with no padding and Bates has used modified time trial bars on her Cervelo R5.
 There’s a single-ring Rotor chainset and Shimano Di2 rear mech.

 A view of Lou Bates’s handlebars from the front, with the Di2 unit held in place using insulating tape.

-Ben Swift used his stock Team Sky Pinarello F8, with Shimano Dura-Ace Di2 gears and C35 wheels.
+Ben Swift used his stock Team Sky Pinarello F8 at Monsal in 2016, with Shimano Dura-Ace Di2 gears and C35 wheels.
 No modifications here, although the spectating border collie seems very interested in his front hub.

-Russell Downing placed third on the day with a new personal best.
-He won the Monsal hill-Climb for the first time back in 1996.
-He used his stock JLT Condor road bike with Campagnolo Bora One wheels and Record EPS drivetrain.
+Russell Downing won the Monsal hill-Climb for the first time back in 1996.
+In 2016, he used his stock JLT Condor road bike with Campagnolo Bora One wheels and Record EPS drivetrain.
 No chopping of bars here.

 Joe Clark went into the 2016 Monsal Hill-Climb as defending champion.
 He used his team issue Giant bike with Shimano Dura-Ace Di2 gears and TU climbing wheels, which drop in at 934g for the pair.
 The border collie doesn’t look impressed, for some reason.

-100 Cycling Climbs author Simon Warren used his trusty Time with Zipp 303 wheels, single chainring and insulating tape on the bars.
+100 Cycling Climbs author Simon Warren used his trusty Time with Zipp 303 wheels, single chainring and insulating tape on the bars in 2016.
 And a very clean looking pair of shoes.
-Warren had taken part in the Urban Hill Climb in London the day before, travelling up to Monsal in the Peak District to complete two days of hill-climb racing.